Australia

 This appointment can commence by directors passing a resolution once they have determined that the company is insolvent or likely to become insolvent.
 Less commonly, a secured creditor may also appoint a voluntary administrator.

-Appointing a voluntary administrator also provides relief to directors from incurring further company debts whilst insolvent, which would otherwise increase any insolvent trading claim made against them were the company to be liquidated.
+Appointing a voluntary administrator also relieves directors from incurring further company debts whilst insolvent, which would otherwise increase any insolvent trading claim made against them were the company to be liquidated.

 Once a voluntary administrator is appointed, they will assess any DOCA that is proposed and recommend the best option for both the business and its creditors, being either of the three following options: